 Mr Evans has over 30 years’ experience as a stockbroker with Paul E Morgan & Co and subsequent entities including Morgans Stockbroking, ABN Amro Morgans and RBS Morgans.
 He was Director – Sales at the Morgans entities from 1984 until 2013 and remained a Director until his retirement in 2013.
 Mr Evans is currently Non-Executive Director of Intrepid Mines Limited, and is also serving on a number of unlisted Company boards.
 Mr Evans holds a Bachelor of Commerce and Diploma of Advanced Accounting from the University of Queensland.

 Talon operates the MR Olmos Project in McMullen County, Texas.
-The project comprises approximately 3,600 acres at 100% working interest and a further 200 acres at a 10% working interest.
 The target reservoir is the Olmos tight sandstone.
 Talon currently operates one MR Olmos horizontal producing well (Quintanilla OL-1H, WI 10%), and two vertical producing wells (approx. 95% WI).